-The primary elements of our executive compensation program for 2022 were:
+The primary elements of our executive compensation program for 2023 were:

-- base salary;
+- base salary

 - annual performance-based cash compensation;

-- · long-term equity incentive awards; and
+- long-term equity incentive awards;

-- severance and change in control benefits.
+- one-time restricted stock unit (RSU) awards; and - severance and change in control benefits.

 In addition to these primary elements of executive compensation, we also offer our executive officers health and welfare benefits and 401(k) plan benefits consistent with the benefits we provide to our other full-time, salaried employees.